marklogic/marklogic-ai-examples/rag-langchain-python/README.md

 [Retrieval Augmented Generation (RAG)](https://python.langchain.com/docs/tutorials/rag/) is implemented with [langchain](https://python.langchain.com/docs/introduction/) and MarkLogic via a "retriever".
-The examples in this directory demonstrate three different kinds of retriever that you can consider for your own AI application.
+The examples in this directory demonstrate three different kinds of retrievers that you can consider for your own AI application.

 ## Setup